psaikido/hugle.uk/content/blogs/essays/2023-10-03-purity-testing.md

 silent, you have only just been ejected whereas we have been ejected for a very long time."
 They are dissallowed in both assemblies.

-Thus the left censor each other.
+Thus the left censors each other.
 The right divides and rules.

 Back in college days in the early 80s, I was drinking in the bar.
 The rugby players were being rowdy.
 I heard them telling revolting jokes about another